 Regular car maintenance is vital to keeping the vehicle running as it should.
 Knowing what type of coolant to use is essential if you want to keep up with the regular maintenance schedule.
 That’s why it’s important to know the differences between VW G12 coolant and other types.

-In this guide, we cover the basics of VW G12 coolant.
-We also show you if you must use this type or if you can use a different variety.
-Finally, we explain how to choose the right coolant for your vehicle.
+In this guide, I cover the basics of VW G12 coolant.
+I also show you if you must use this type or if you can use a different variety.
+Finally, I explain how to choose the right coolant for your vehicle.

 What is VW G12 Coolant?